 How to make a Communication Plan Template?

-Key steps that should be incorporated in your communication project template are
+Key steps that should be incorporated into your communication project template are

 1. Summarize your communications plan by including